Atishays-Archive/NGO-Donor-Connect/README.md

 # NGO/Donor Connect

-### For "IIT Bombay I-Hack Open Coding Challenge" Competition
+### "For "IIT Bombay I-Hack Open Coding Challenge" Competition"
 A Cross-Platform App(ios/Android)\
 This app aims to reduce gap between the Donor and NGOs.\
 This app would help people to donate money to NGOs.\